-Occasionally your products of animal origin (POAO) may not be cleared at the Border Inspection Post (BIP).
+Occasionally your products of animal origin (POAO) may not be cleared at the Border Control Post (BCP).
 Read more about what happens if my product of animal origin goods aren't cleared?

 If you wish to contest a refusal for entry of your goods, your first step is to check the back of the control notice, as this will show you the reasons for the refusal.
 This will also tell you the organisation to which you should direct an appeal.